Why Isn’t There AAC for Adults?

 “I kindly and hopefully suggest making another app […] so that adults and teens can use it without feeling like we are being looked at like children.”

-The call for greater diversity in AAC apps is clear.
+The call for greater diversity in AAC tech is clear.
 Developers can take this feedback as an opportunity to refine and expand their offerings to better suit adult and teenage AAC users.
 Spoken has already embraced the challenge by offering personalized and sophisticated communication solutions that empower these individuals to express themselves authentically and engage in meaningful conversations.
 Now it’s up to others to follow suit!

 About Spoken